 How do I request services?

-To schedule an appointment on campus call (270) 831-9783 or toll-free at (800) 696-9958 ext.
-19783 or e-mail Pamela Buchanan.
+To schedule an appointment on campus call 270-831-9783 or e-mail April Johnson or complete the Online Accomodation Request Form.
 Parents, faculty, staff, or community agencies, such as the Department of Vocational Rehabilitation and Office for the Blind may also make referrals.
 Services are voluntary and provided only upon students request; however, all referrals are confidential and disclosure of the nature of the disability is left up to the student.